Right to Buy

 There are some circumstances that mean you may not be able to apply for the Right to Buy.
 You will not be able to buy your home if a court makes a possession order against you, which says that you must leave your home.

 There are also some dwellings excluded from the right to buy:

 - sheltered housing for the elderly

-- dwellings let in connection with the tenant's employment, for example, a caretaker's house
+- homes let in connection with your employment, for example, a caretaker's house

-- homes that are particularly suitable for occupation by elderly persons
+- homes that are particularly suitable for elderly persons

-A dwelling may also be excluded if the property was first let to you for occupation aged 60 or over.
+A home may also be excluded if the property was first let to you for occupation at aged 60 or over.